skylantix/Website/src/content/features/personal-service.md

 ### Rewarding Early Members

-The first 50 members receive exceptional rewards when Skylantix reaches 1,200 members: annual subscribers get free service for life, while monthly subscribers get a permanent 50% discount.
+The first 50 members total receive exceptional rewards when Skylantix reaches 1,250 members: if you chose annual, free service as long as Skylantix operates; if you chose monthly, 50% off as long as Skylantix operates.
 This is about building together, not just transacting.

 ### Comparison to Traditional Hosting